Fire7ly/FUM/README.md

 **How To Use It:-**

-Install 7zip And Make That system or User Variable.
+Install 7zip.

-Connect Your Device Into Recovery Mode Through Data Cord.
+Connect Your Device Through Data Cord.

 When Device Work Done it Shows You To disconnect Your Device, you Can Use Use your Device Now.

+**Changelog:-**
+Device detaction no more need to Connect on recovery mode.
+(Enable Usb Debugging Must) No More need to make system variable.
+Fixed 7zip files Erased Error.

 **Thanks:-**